 5. Has the meeting date passed?

-Shared meetings only become visible to non-attendees after the meeting's scheduled date and time.
+Team meetings only become visible to non-attendees after the meeting's scheduled date and time.
 If you're checking before then, the meeting will still appear private to anyone who wasn't an attendee.

 6. Was the team member added after the meeting was classified?